davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-## Always create TaskCompletionSource\<T\> with TaskCreationOptions.RunContinuationsAsynchronously
+## Always create `TaskCompletionSource\<T\>` with `TaskCreationOptions.RunContinuationsAsynchronously`

 `TaskCompletionSource<T>` is an important building block for libraries trying to adapt things that are not inherently awaitable to be awaitable via a `Task`.
-It is also commonly used to build higher level operations (such as batching and other combinatiors) on top of existing asynchronous APIs.
+It is also commonly used to build higher-level operations (such as batching and other combinators) on top of existing asynchronous APIs.
 By default, `Task` continuations will run *inline* on the same thread that calls Try/Set(Result/Exception/Canceled).
 As a library author, this means having to understand that calling code can resume directly on your thread.
-This is extremely dangerous and can result in deadlocks, thread pool starvation, corruption of state (if code runs unexpectedly) and more.
+This is extremely dangerous and can result in deadlocks, thread-pool starvation, corruption of state (if code runs unexpectedly) and more.

 Always use `TaskCreationOptions.RunContinuationsAsynchronously` when creating the `TaskCompletionSource<T>`.
 This will dispatch the continuation onto the thread pool instead of executing it inline.

-❌ **BAD** This example does not use TaskCreationOptions.RunContinuationsAsynchronously when creating the `TaskCompletionSource<T>`.
+❌ **BAD** This example does not use `TaskCreationOptions.RunContinuationsAsynchronously` when creating the `TaskCompletionSource<T>`.

 ```C#
 public Task<int> DoSomethingAsync()